 The agent follows the injected instructions.
 Data exfiltrated.

-Prompt injection is OWASP #1 for LLM applications in 2025.
+Prompt injection is OWASP LLM01:2025 — the #1 ranked risk for LLM applications [owasp-llm10].
 Agents that execute code and call external APIs are especially vulnerable because they have real capabilities that attackers can hijack.

 What Goes Wrong Without This: